 What would HB 4109 do?

 Extended Term sentencing is an overly punitive facet of Illinois' criminal code, which permits the courts to add long stretches of additional prison time onto already excessive sentences.
-In some cases Extended Terms can impose a fivefold increase on a person’s prison term.
+In some cases, Extended Terms can impose a fivefold increase on a person’s original prison sentence.

-Since 2000 and 2015, the incarceration rate among Black men in the U.S. dropped by 24%.
+Between 2000 and 2015, the incarceration rate among Black men in the U.S. dropped by 24%.
 However, during this same period, the length of prison sentences for Black individuals has steadily increased at nearly twice the rate of white defendants, in large part due to the racialized application of overly punitive sentencing enhancements.